hovenko/solid-webapp-react-skeleton-yarn-webpack/README.md

 # Solid web application skeleton

-This base project helps to get started with Solid web application development.
+This base application project helps getting started with Solid web application development.

 For building, it uses: